dimbogo/ETL-Pipeline/README.md

 # ETL-Pipeline
-This is an example of ETL pipeline automatized through Airflow
+This is an example of ETL pipeline with data being downloaded from and uploaded to Clickhouse database.
+All the orchestration is performed by Airflow